Where are you located?

 Our process is to place families on new litters in the order we receive deposits.
 Once a litter is born, we will send out litter information containing parent pictures, your pick of the litter, pictures of the puppies, their birth date and anticipated going home date.
 At that point, you can decide if that litter matches your preferences or you would like to wait for the next one.

-We will send out photos at birth, 3 and 6 1/2 weeks so that you can watch the puppies grow!
+We will send out photos at 1 week, 3 weeks and 7 weeks so that you can watch the puppies grow!
 All immunizations and dewormings are done per vet’s schedule and socialization starts the day the puppies are born.
 Our babies are given much human handling.

 At 8 weeks when your puppy is ready to go home, they will have been wormed twice, up to date on their shots, micro-chipped, and have a two-year health guarantee.
 We work diligently to help you feel completely prepared and ready once it’s time to transition the puppy from our home to yours.